 There are rituals to bring us luck, peace or grace; to deliver us from evil: our religious rites, our lucky tokens, our decisions not to touch the cracks in pavements or walk under ladders.
 Don’t mention the ‘Scottish play’; don’t say ‘Good luck’.
 Our fervent prayers to a god or to ourselves.

 When you have found those rituals – act them out as you prepare your performance.
-Only a glimmer may remain in the final work, but that glimmer will light the way to a world, a time and place, and a deep and specific human life.
+Only a flicker may be there in the final work, but that small ight will show a time and place, and a deep and specific human life.